vitessio/website/content/en/docs/24.0/reference/programs/vtctldclient/vtctldclient_Reshard/vtctldclient_Reshard_stop.md

 ### Options

 ```
   -h, --help             help for stop
+      --shards strings   (Optional) Specifies a comma-separated list of shards to operate on.
 ```

 ### Options inherited from parent commands